 Zucchini and Ricotta Meatballs

-Zucchini and ricotta meatballs are a simple and very tasty vegetarian recipe that you can enjoy on their own or with sauces of your choice: for example, Mexican spicy sauce or a refreshing yogurt sauce.
-Now that zucchinis are in peak season, we can get creative cooking them in many ways: prepare a delicious and cheesy white zucchini parmigiana, a creamy zucchini pesto to dress pasta, or these delightful oven-baked zucchini meatballs, which are also quite light overall.
-Soft and delicately flavored, zucchini and ricotta meatballs are quick to prepare – simply grate the zucchinis and they cook directly in the oven – and can be served as either an appetizer or a main course that’s a bit out of the ordinary.
-The taste of zucchini in this recipe is enhanced by the addition of fresh mint and a pinch of grated lemon zest, making them even more special.
+Zucchini and ricotta meatballs are a simple and very delicious vegetarian recipe, which you can enjoy on their own or with sauces of your choice: for example, a spicy Mexican sauce or a refreshing yogurt sauce.
+Now that zucchini are in their prime season, we can get creative in cooking them in various ways: we can make a tasty and cheesy zucchini parmigiana, a creamy zucchini pesto to dress pasta, or delicious baked zucchini meatballs, which are overall very light.
+Soft and delicately flavored, zucchini and ricotta meatballs are prepared very quickly – the zucchini just need to be grated and cook directly in the oven – and they can be served as an appetizer or a main course that’s different from the usual.
+The flavor of the zucchini in this recipe is enhanced by the addition of fresh mint and a pinch of grated lemon zest, making them even more special.

 You might also be interested in: